-He is also the author of short stories and essays.
+Dao is also the author of short stories and essays.
 In 1978, he and colleague Mang Ke founded the underground literary magazine Jintian (Today), which ceased publication under police order.
-In 1990, the magazine was revived and Bei Dao serves as the Editor-in-Chief.
+In 1990, the magazine was revived and Bei Dao serves as the editor-in-chief.

 In his foreword to At the Sky’s Edge, Michael Palmer writes: “Anointed as an icon on the Democracy Wall and as the voice of a generation by the events of Tiananmen Square in 1989, and thereby also fated to exile, Bei Dao has followed a path of resistance that abjures overt political rhetoric while simultaneously keeping faith with his passionate belief in social reform and freedom of the creative imagination.”